ejmastnak/nutria/docs/source/ui.rst

 **Show**

 - RDI profile name
-- Name, amount, and unit (in originally specified units) of each food list item
+- Name, RDI value, and unit (in nutrient's preferred units) of each RdiProfileNutrient
-- "Compute nutrient profile" button
-  (Or just show nutrient profile if it's inexpensive to compute)

 **Create**